|

-Like most of the National Forests located in the western states, the Cibola National Forest grew out of lands that originally were known as Forest Reserves.
-These reserves were first established in the late 1800s and early 1900s as a means of affording protection to natural resources, such as watersheds, trees, and soils.
-Cibola, pronounced SEE-bo-lah, is thought to be the original Zuni Indian name for their group of pueblos or tribal lands.
-Later, the Spanish interpreted the word to mean, " buffalo. " Valued for its recreation opportunities, natural beauty, timber, watersheds, water, forage, and wilderness resources, the forest is managed to give the American people the greatest benefits that can be produced on a permanent basis.
+Like most of the National Forests located in the western states, the Cibola National Forest and National Grasslands grew out of lands that originally were known as Forest Reserves.
+These reserves were first established in the late 1800s and early 1900s to protect natural resources, such as watersheds, trees, and soils.
+Cibola, pronounced SEE-bo-lah, is thought to be the original Zuni Indian name for their pueblos or tribal lands.
+Later, the Spanish interpreted the word to mean, "buffalo."
+Valued for its recreation opportunities, natural beauty, timber, watersheds, water, forage, and wilderness resources, the forest is managed to provide the greatest benefits that can be produced on a permanent basis.

-For more history and information about the Cibola National Forest, its climate, size, and recreational opportunities please visit our extended information page. more
+For more history and information about the Cibola National Forest and National Grasslands, its climate, size, and recreational opportunities please visit our extended information page. more

 There are six national forests in Arizona, five national forests and a national grassland in New Mexico, and one national grassland each in Oklahoma and the Texas panhandle.